Ipstenu/varnish-http-purge/readme.txt

 = I don't see a button! =

-That means your user doesn't have the appropriate permissions.
+That means your account doesn't have the appropriate permissions.
 Only administrators can empty the entire cache.
 In the case of a subfolder multisite network, only the <em>network</em> admins can empty the cache for the primary site.

 = Why is nothing caching when I use PageSpeed? =